 Article 8.10 of the Regulations outlines issues of movement between associations within Europe, it does not clarify movement of professionals from or to an IFLA Association that is not in IFLA Europe.
 The Irish Landscape Institute will apply IFLA Europe procedures in cases where applicants wish to migrate from members of IFLA Associations outside of Europe.

-Completing the application form records the process of migration between associations and identifies any problems.
-It acts as an application form to the association to be joined and it certifies the candidates academic and professional status.
+Secondly, it acts as an Application Form to the I.L.I and it certifies the candidates academic and professional status.

 Upon completing the form and following procedures;